huler/backend-challenge/TechnicalChallenge.md

 We are planning to move the majority of our cloudformation infrastructure to CDK over the next 6 months or so.

 You might feel that some of the problems you find in the first part are best solved with changes to our infrastructure.
-We can discuss these suggested changes, but we would encourage you to leave the infrastructure as it is - diagnosing cloudformation issues can be time consuming and don't provide a great deal of value to this process.
+We can discuss these suggested changes, but we would encourage you to leave the infrastructure as it is and focus on the JavaScript and Go parts of the codebase.

 ## Thank you